-Editor's note: This story has been nominated as one of the best feature stories of 2017 by the American Society of Magazine Editors.
+Editor's note: This story was nominated as one of the best magazine feature stories of 2017 by the American Society of Magazine Editors.
 To learn more about ASME and this prestigous nomination, visit here.
 And to learn more about author Mac McClelland's experience reporting this story, check out her interview with The Open Notebook.

 “Here ends our happiness,” the driver says, approaching the end of the pavement and stopping the government truck.
 It has no seatbelts or roll bar, and apparently very little in the way of shocks, but the two birders on board are happy, now and these past six days, despite how the particulars of their expedition may have struck others—say, the writer and photographer also on board—as uncomfortable.
 Or, frankly, miserable.
 Tim Gallagher, 65, and Martjan Lammertink, 44, went through worse in their searches for Campephilus woodpeckers in other countries before they landed in Cuba to look for the granddaddy of all finds, the elusive and by most accounts extinct Ivory-bill.
 No one has looked hard here for a long time, in this last half-plausible place.
 Someone should really look in Cuba, people who know and care about such things have been saying, and so here Gallagher and Lammertink are.
 With, as it happens, not much they aren’t willing to do—suffer; die—to get that done.